Locally mediated entanglement in linearised quantum gravity

 Consider the experimental setup in \cite{bose2017spin} that comprises two\footnote{The formulas are the same for an arbitrary number of particles.} masses $m_a$ ($a=1,2$), each with an embedded spin--1/2 degree of freedom.
 At time $t^i$, the particles are at initial positions $x_a^i$ and are then put in a spin--dependent planar motion $x^{s_a}_a(t)$, by being passed through inhomogeneous and possibly time varying magnetic fields $B_z$ oriented along the axis $z$, perpendicular to the plane of motion.
 We denote $\ket{\sigma}=\otimes_a \ket{s_a}$ the spin configurations, where $s_a \in \{\uparrow, \downarrow\}$.

-The spacetime curvature is assumed to be small, so the linear approximation of general relativity holds.
-We denote the gravitational perturbation sourced by the particles as $\mathcal{F}$.\footnote{For electromagnetism, $\mathcal{F}$ is the four--potential.} Preparing each of the particles in a spin superposition state, the magnetic field $B_z$ drives the particles into a path--superposition by coupling to the spins $s_a$.
+The spacetime curvature is assumed to be small, and so the linear approximation of general relativity holds.
+We denote the gravitational perturbation sourced by the particles as $\mathcal{F}$.\footnote{For electromagnetism, $\mathcal{F}$ is the four--potential and for gravity is the perturbation of the metric.} Preparing each of the particles in a spin superposition state, the magnetic field $B_z$ drives the particles into a path--superposition by coupling to the spins $s_a$.
 The field $\mathcal{F}$ couples to the masses $m_a$ of the moving particles.
 After recombining the interferometer paths at time $t_2$, see Fig.\! \ref{fig:ST}, a spin measurement is performed on each particle at time $t^f$.
 The spins can become entangled due to the gravitational interaction between the masses $m_a$.
 The coupling of $B_z$ with $\mathcal{F}$, the backreaction of $s_a$ on $B_z$, and the backreaction of $\mathcal{F}$ on the particle trajectories $x^{s_a}_a(t)$, are taken to be negligible.